mlangumier/portfolio-next/TASKS.md

 - [ ] Contact section:

   - [ ] Setup translations
   - [ ] Use the SectionIntroBlock to create a basic title/description/btn for now.
-We'll create a contact form later.
+We'll create a contact form later
   - [ ] Buttons: LinkedIn, Github, mailto.

-- [ ] Deploy these two sections (need a new build ASAP)
+- [ ] Deploy these two sections (needs a new build ASAP)

 - [ ] Skills section: